spotlightpa/poor-richard/content/news/2024-10-25-SPLGHOSTHUNT.md

 I’ve not experienced anything particularly unnerving there, to be clear.
 No apparitions.
 No voices.
 No sudden chills or shut doors.
 (There was a night light in the bathroom that violently strobed every time I walked by, but I’m pretty sure that was just a faulty sensor.
 Pretty sure.)

-My suspicions have to do with the age of the place — it’s almost as old as the Civil War —&nbsp;and its location.
-It directly abuts a former lumber yard that a neighbor, while struggling against the pull of his formidable corgi, told me was likely the scene of grisly accidents long ago.
+My suspicions have to do with the age of the place — it’s almost as old as the Civil War —&nbsp;and its location: It directly abuts a former lumber mill that a neighbor, while struggling against the pull of his formidable corgi, told me was likely the scene of grisly accidents long ago.

 So what do you do if you suspect your place might be possessed and you want to learn more?
 I asked Lou Bernard, a Clinton County-based paranormal investigator, author, and historian.